Aaron Brink: Career

-Personal life
+Personal life and death

 Brink married Laura Voepel, the daughter of California politician Randy Voepel, in 1999, and divorced her in 2001.
+Brink struggled with a long-term addiction to methamphetamine.

+Brink is the father of Anderson Lee Aldrich, who was convicted of committing the Club Q shooting on November 19–20, 2022 and sentenced to life in prison.
+Brink stated that he "praised [Aldrich] for violent behavior really early", teaching him his belief that it worked and produced immediate results.
+Aldrich sought to dissociate from his father after moving to Colorado, changing his name to "protect [him]self" from Brink.

-Brink is the father of Anderson Lee Aldrich, who is accused of perpetrating the Club Q shooting on November 19–20, 2022.
-In an interview after the shooting, Brink stated that he was a "conservative Republican" and said that when he learned the shooting was at an LGBTQ bar, he was initially horrified by the possibility that Aldrich might be gay, then relieved to discover that was not the case.
+In an interview after the shooting, Brink stated that he was a "conservative Republican" and a Mormon, and that when he learned the shooting was at an LGBTQ bar, he was initially horrified by the possibility that Aldrich might be gay, then relieved to discover that was not the case.
 The reporter later mentioned that his reaction was not included in the original report, but when Brink learned about the victims, he profusely apologized to the community.

 On May 21, 2016, Brink and another man were arrested in Rocklin, California, for attempted burglary and possession of a firearm.
 Brink was also charged for violation of parole and being under the influence of a controlled substance.

+Brink died on May 26, 2023 of pancreatic cancer.
+He was 48.